foxdoubt/foxdoubt.io/content/blog/smart-techniques-dumb-css/index.md

 <h4 class="blog-subtitle uppercase bold">css modules</h4>

-CSS modules are the probably the least egregious CSS-in-JS technique because it only mixes selector names into your components, not actual styles.
+<a href="https://github.com/css-modules/css-modules" target=_blank>CSS Modules</a> is perhaps the least egregious CSS-in-JS technique because it only mixes selector names into your components, not actual styles.
 It works by creating a `.module.css` file, which lives side by side with the React component that's importing it:

 ```css
 /* bio.module.css */